kimborgen/Self-Sovereign-Money-System/Ideation/thesis.md

 # Thesis

-Inspired by recent events in the financial system, primarily the run on Silicon Valley Bank (SVB) that caused its collapse, I wanted to analyse the current economic system and research improvements or alternatives.
-The initial problem statement:
+Inspired by recent events, for example, the collapse of Silicon Valley Bank due to a bank run, I want to analyse the current economic system and research improvements or alternatives based on the digital asset economy and technology with the following initial problem statement:

-> A 100% Reserve Banking (100RB) system can address the risks of bank runs and financial instability inherent in Fractional Reserve Banking (FRB) by requiring banks to hold the full amount of customer deposits as reserves.
-However, the challenge lies in implementing measures that promote economic growth and credit creation at the same level as in the FRB system without compromising financial stability.
+> A 100% Reserve Banking system, to which digital assets (may) belong, can address many of the critical issues in our current fractional reserve banking system by separating bank deposits from credit (loans).
+The main concern is that such a system could hinder credit creation and economic growth, leading to a lack of research.
+The question to consider is: How can a digital asset-based system facilitate credit creation, economic growth, and monetary stability at a level comparable to our existing fractional reserve banking system?
 >

-Digital assets, such as cryptocurrencies, tokens, and stablecoins, present a framework of 100% self-sovereign assets that may fulfil the primary requirements of 100RB but without a clear approach on how to promote economic growth and credit creation at the same level of FRB.
-A more specific problem statement can then be formulated.

-> A 100% Reserve Banking (100RB) system using digital assets can address the risks of bank runs and financial instability inherent in Fractional Reserve Banking (FRB).
-Can we design a framework that utilizes digital assets to promote economic growth and credit creation at the same level as in the Fractional Reserve Banking system without compromising financial stability?
->

-The specific initial idea can be explored below, but more research must be performed before the problem statement can be transformed into a specific idea.
+A specific initial idea can be explored in the brainstorming section below, but more research must be performed before the problem statement can be transformed into a specific idea.

 ### Acronyms